OnurArdaB/NLP-Toolkit/README.md

 This is an explonatary repository which contains some useful NLP tools and their implementations.

 ## Functionsd
- -Plots
+ - Plots
-  -WordCloud
+  - WordCloud
-  -Heaps Law
+  - Heaps Law
-  -Zipfs Law
+  - Zipfs Law

- -Language Models
+ - Language Models
-  -MLE
+  - MLE
-  -KneserNeyInterpolated
+  - KneserNeyInterpolated

  -word2vec (gensim)
   -CBOW